 In Outlook mobile, task panes take up the entire screen and by default require the user to close them to return to the message.
 Consider using the Office.context.ui.closeContainer method to close the task pane when your scenario is complete.

 Compose mode and appointments

-Currently, add-ins in Outlook Mobile only support activation when reading messages.
-Add-ins are not activated when composing messages or when viewing or composing appointments.
-However, there are two exceptions:
+Currently, add-ins in Outlook mobile only support activation when reading messages.
+Add-ins aren't activated when composing messages or when viewing or composing appointments.
+However, there are some exceptions.

-- Online meeting provider integrated add-ins can be activated in Appointment Organizer mode.
-For more about this exception (including available APIs), refer to Create an Outlook mobile add-in for an online-meeting provider.
+- Online meeting provider integrated add-ins activate in Appointment Organizer mode.
+For more information about this exception (including available APIs), see Create an Outlook mobile add-in for an online-meeting provider.

-- Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services can be activated in Appointment Attendee mode.
-For more about this exception (including available APIs), refer to Log appointment notes to an external application in Outlook mobile add-ins.
+- Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services activate in Appointment Attendee mode.
+For more information about this exception (including available APIs), see Log appointment notes to an external application in Outlook mobile add-ins.